Reseda Hall of Fame

 Bobby Pfeil Reseda Class of 1960

 Robert Raymond Pfeil, born November 13, 1943.
 Graduate from Reseda High School 1960.
-While attending Reseda, Pfeil played on the varsity team his junior and senior year.
+While attending Reseda, Pfeil played on the varsity baseball team his junior and senior years.
+Bobby was a member of the 1959 All Valley Reseda Baseball Championship team.

 Pfeil is an American former professional baseball third baseman, who played in Major League Baseball (MLB) in1969 and 1971 for the New York Mets and Philadelphia Phillies, respectively.
 Although the Mets reached the playoffs and eventually won the World Series in 1969, Pfeil did not appear in the playoffs or the fall classic.
 However, when President Nixon attended a World Series game, Pfeil lent him his glove for protection.